-Technology is used in the homeroom and in the Lower School Computer Lab to enhance the curriculum and for special projects throughout the Lower School.
-Beginning in Classes I and II, boys begin to work on the computer once a week and focus on the lessons already being taught in their homerooms.
-In Class III, boys have formal computer classes once a week in half classes for the whole school year.
+LOWER SCHOOL: Technology is used in the homeroom and the the newly redesigned Lower School Technology Lab to enhance the curriculum and for special projects throughout the Lower School.
+Formal computer Classes begin in Class I. Classes I and II and III boys work in the computer lab once a cycle in half groups for the entire year.
 The boys begin the year by learning about the different hardware components of a computer and how information passes through them.
-Next, the boys continue to learn computer skills while working on projects that are integrated with the homeroom curriculum.
-They are introduced to word processing, presentation and graphic editing software.
-The Internet is used for research.
-In the course of completing their assignments, the boys are introduced to using computers on a local area network.
+Next, the boys learn computer skills while working on projects that are integrated with the homeroom curriculum.
+They are introduced to word processing using the Google Docs, presentation and graphic editing software, Internet research, 3D CAD design, and coding.

 UPPER SCHOOL: In the Upper School, students continue to improve their coding and robotic skills, focusing on programming fundamentals and the basics of creating and controlling robots.
 A variety of physical computing resources are used, including microcomputers, such as Arduinos and Raspberry Pi boards, and 3D printers, used to make custom parts.
 Emphasis is put on the creative process and thinking about design when both coding and creating autonomous devices.